Javier Báez

 Ednel Javier "Javy" Báez (born December 1, 1992), nicknamed "El Mago" (Spanish for "the Magician"), is a Puerto Rican professional baseball utility player for the Detroit Tigers of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago Cubs and New York Mets.
+He previously played in MLB for the Chicago Cubs and New York Mets.
 On the international level, he represents the Puerto Rican national team.

 Born in Puerto Rico, Báez attended high school in Jacksonville, Florida.
 The Cubs selected Báez with the ninth overall selection of the 2011 MLB draft.
 He made his MLB debut in 2014 and played for the Cubs for eight years before he was traded to the Mets in 2021.
 After the 2021 season, he entered free agency where he then signed a six-year contract with the Tigers.

 Báez was named the National League Championship Series co-MVP alongside left-handed starter Jon Lester as the Cubs clinched their 2016 National League pennant en route to winning the 2016 World Series.
 He is a three-time All-Star, as well as a Gold Glove Award, and Silver Slugger Award winner.
 He is also the cover athlete for MLB The Show 20.

 Early life

-Born and raised in Puerto Rico, Báez and his two brothers, Gadiel and Rolando, became familiar with baseball through their father, Ángel Luis Báez who, before his death when Javier was ten, heavily influenced their life and was responsible for their interest in the sport.
-The brothers later immortalized this interest by getting tattoos of Major League Baseball's (MLB) logo, which symbolized that "baseball has been in [their] lives forever."
+Báez and his two brothers, Gadiel and Rolando were born in Puerto Rico and grew up there.
+They became interested in baseball through their father, Ángel Luis Báez who heavily influenced their life and was responsible for their interest in the sport. Ángel Báez died before Javy was 10.
+The brothers have tattoos of the MLB logo symbolizing that "baseball has been in (their) lives forever."

 Báez moved to Florida in 2005 along with his mother and siblings, two brothers and a sister.
 The move was so that his sister, Noely, could get medical treatment for her spina bifida condition.
-As a middle school student, it took time for Báez to adapt because he was unable to fluently speak or understand English.
-Báez eventually learned the language through trial and error in a process that lasted for three years, memorizing words before knowing their actual meaning.
+As a middle school student, it took time for him to adapt because he was unable to fluently speak or understand English.
+He eventually learned the language through trial and error in a process that lasted for three years, memorizing words before knowing their actual meaning.